Airlink: Early years

 In 2018, SA Airlink and FlySafair concluded negotiations for a merger.
 The application was turned down by the South African Competition Commission on the basis that it believed that regional airline SA Airlink and low-cost carrier FlySafair were competitors.

 The matter was referred to the Tribunal, but the application was withdrawn as the shareholders' objectives of both companies had changed.
 In 2019, SA Airlink expanded its training centre in cooperation with Embraer to house both an Embraer E190 and an Embraer ERJ-145 full flight simulator.

 In 2020, SA Airlink changed its name from SA Airlink to Airlink.
 The change was made to distinguish the company as an independent airline.
 Airlink ended its 23-year old franchise agreement with South African Airways in the early part of 2020.

 It has been operating and issuing tickets under its own 4Z ticket stock instead of South African Airways' SA code since then, and signed its own interline agreements with six other carriers.

 On 12 November 2020, Airlink unveiled a new livery, dropping any similarities to the South African Airways brand and incorporating the Sunbird logo set against sunrise colours as the main focal point of the new tail insignia.
 The first aircraft to sport the design were scheduled to fly during the December holiday season in 2020.

 In January 2021, Airlink became the third largest carrier within Africa by number of seats offered, and second largest by number of flights scheduled.
 This is mainly due to Airlink's use of lower capacity aircraft and the opening up of new markets due to the decline of South African Airways.

-In March 2022, Airlink committed to a commercial partnership with Federal Airlines, to operate it's Lodgelink flights in the lowveld.
-The flights connect from either Kruger International or Skukuza to lodges within the lowfeld and Northern KwaZulu Natal.
-In September 2022, Airlink acquired a 40% stake, labeled a strategic equity holding, in Namibian airline FlyNamibia for an undisclosed sum.
+In March 2022, Airlink committed to a commercial partnership with Federal Airlines, to operate its Lodgelink flights in the Lowveld.
+The flights connect from either Kruger International or Skukuza to lodges within the Lowveld and Northern KwaZulu Natal.

+In September 2022, Airlink acquired a 40% stake, labelled a strategic equity holding, in Namibian airline FlyNamibia for an undisclosed sum.
 The acquisition will have FlyNamibia adopt Airlink's "4Z" flight designation.
 Airlink will also provide technical and commercial training to FlyNamibia staff.